-Buyer of parking space of storage room – pay the transfer tax and file your return
+Buyer of shares for parking or storage facilities – pay transfer tax and file your return

-You must pay transfer tax when you buy shares in a housing or real estate company that entitle you to use a parking space, storage room, business premises or other space.
-You must calculate the amount of transfer tax yourself and pay it.
+You must pay transfer tax when you buy shares in a housing company or real estate company that entitle you to own a parking space, storage room, business premises or other space.

 Calculate the tax